stonezyg/modernize-apps-katacoda/scenarios/mono-to-micro-part-1/06-create-project.md

 We have already deployed our coolstore monolith to OpenShift, but now we are working on re-architecting it to be microservices-based.

-In this step we will create our first microservice that implements the _inventory_ for our CoolStore application, so let's create a separate project to house it and keep it separate from our monolith and our other microservices we will create later on.
+In this step we will deploy our new Inventory microservice for our CoolStore application, so let's create a separate project to house it and keep it separate from our monolith and our other microservices we will create later on.